inariksit/GF-testing/doc/bugs-DONE.md

 Was a bug in `mkClause`, fixed with 4 lines.

+### Imperatives

+Plural imperative should be the same as the singular (simplest solution)

+(TODO write more about this)

 ### Lexicon / other small fixes

 * youPol_Pron had agreement of `Sg P2`, changed it to `Sg P3` so that a correct reflexive pronoun is chosen.
 It also affects the inverted word order: *ben je* but *bent u*.
-(TODO is the new form correct?)
+This had to be fixed separately in `ImpVP` -- maybe merge that code to mkClause at some point?
+Seems redundant.

 * CleftNP and CleftAdv had *'t*, changed them to *het*.